rashmirrajashekara/docs/docs/quick-start-guides/Foundational & Workload Security - Containerization/6Deployment.md

 IHUB pulls the data from HVS, and pushes to ISECL Controller, based on the report status of the node, if the worker node is trusted, then that node will be untainted.

-Node Joining or Node Reboote
+Node Joining or Node Rebooted
 When the worker node is being joined/rebooted in the k8s cluster, Untrusted:True NoExecute and NoSchedule taint would be added to the worker Node

 To the K8s cluster, when a new worker node is being joined, such worker Nodes are tainted